offbynull/coroutines/README.md

 #### What projects make use of Coroutines?

 The Coroutines project was originally made for use in (and is heavily used by) the [Peernetic](https://github.com/offbynull/peernetic) project.
 Peernetic is a Java actor-based P2P computing framework specifically designed to facilitate development and testing of distributed and P2P algorithms.
 The use of Coroutines makes actor logic easily understandable/readable.
 See the Javadoc header in [this file](https://github.com/offbynull/peernetic/blob/2143d4b208d1107a933e06868e53811a2c7608c4/core/src/main/java/com/offbynull/peernetic/core/actor/CoroutineActor.java) for an overview of why this is.

+#### Why not use annotations?

+This question was originally asked by @MrElusive...

+> I wanted to hide the Continuation parameter so that clients would not need to worry about passing it around.
+>
+> <snip>
+>
+> Out of curiosity, would it not be possible to annotate stack-saveable methods using something like @Continuable?"

+There are a couple of issues with using annotations ...

+1. First is that versions of Java that don't support annotations won't work anymore.
+This includes anything below 1.5.
+1. Second (most important) is that you introduce ambiguity by not passing in the Continuation object as a parameter.
+Passing in the Continuation object as a parameter acts as both a marker (equivalent to an annotation) and a guarantee that the Continuation object you're using is the one you want (it gets passed down the stack with the invocation chain).
+If instead of passing as a parameter, you were to use a Continuation object taken from some external source (e.g. a field or the return value of a method), there's more of a chance that you'll end up calling suspend on the wrong Continuation object / calling suspend on the correct Continuation object but at the wrong time or in the wrong state.

 #### What restrictions are there?